zitadel/zitadel/docs/docs/legal/terms-of-service.md

 - Your services were used illegally or in breach of contract, or if there is reasonable suspicion of such use (i.e. in the event of complaints or abuse reports);
 - Other customers&#39; services are being negatively affected in breach of the fair use provision, including in the event of your services being subject to attacks by third parties (i.e. DoS/DDoS attacks);
 - We consider the suspension or termination of the services to be necessary for the protection of ourselves, our infrastructure or other customers.

- We reserve the right to immediately terminate the framework agreement in such cases.
+We reserve the right to immediately terminate the Framework Agreement in such cases.

 ### Deletion of data